-- Rape, Pillage, and Burn: While the first part is rather implicit, the trolls shows a great fondness of human and Ankharan women.
-Arwyn also warns a young girl that they are prone to do 'nasty things'.
+- Rape, Pillage, and Burn: While the first part is rather implicit, the trolls show a great fondness of human and Ankharan women.
+Arwyn also warns a young girl that they are prone to do "nasty things."

 - Red Eyes, Take Warning: Mordath's eyes always glow red when he is upset or uses his powers.

 - Revenge: Arwyn's motivation to bring down Mordath.